 Their names aren’t a coincidence.

-The elephant Alberto represents the open-strong vowels (a, e, o).
+The elephant Alberto represents the open or strong vowels (a, e, o).

-Milu, the mouse, represents the closed-weak vowels (i, u).
+Milu, the mouse, represents the closed or weak vowels (i, u).

 Poor Milu, he’s weak and hungry -look at his teeth!
 He’s so weak that he can’t go very far.
-He wants to pursue his own path but he needs to stay close to Alberto, to eat his leftovers and get a bit of energy when Alberto doesn’t realize.
+He wants to pursue his own path but he needs to stay close to Alberto, to eat his crumbs and get a bit of energy when Alberto doesn’t realize.
 But this energy isn’t enough.
-There are very few leftovers and Milu needs urgently a big piece of cheese (accent mark).
+Milu needs urgently a big piece of cheese (accent mark).